What Community Groups Can Do

 There are a number of organisations which are able to offer advice and resources that may support communities in considering energy efficiency and renewable energy options.
 Links to some of these external organisations are provided below.

-If you are considering making alterations it is important to find out whether or not you will need to apply for consent / permission for example through Building Regulations or Planning Permission.
-If the alterations would be to a listed building you may also need Listed Building Consent for any works.
-If Planning Permission or Listed Building Consent is needed, you could also seek pre-application advice for the works.
+If you are considering making alterations it is important to find out whether or not you will need to apply for consent / permission for example through building regulations or planning permission.
+If the alterations would be to a listed building you may also need listed building consent for any works.
+If planning permission or listed building consent is needed, you could also seek pre-application advice for the works.

 You may want to understand the local carbon footprint to help identify the activities that have the biggest impact and perhaps where a difference can be made.
 There are a number of tools and resources to help individuals look at their own carbon footprints but you can also look at information for communities, for example using the IMPACT Community Carbon Calculator or Place Based Carbon Calculator.